 U.S. Based Cross Docking Facilities and Infrastructure

-Our cross-dock facilities in Tucson, Arizona and Mission, Texas represent another way in which our import and export services facilitate the flow of materials and equipment to and from our clients’ factories in Mexico.
+Our cross-dock facilities in Tucson, Arizona and Pharr, Texas represent another way in which our import and export services facilitate the flow of materials and equipment to and from our clients’ factories in Mexico.
 These locations act as freight consolidation centers where a pre-border-inspection process takes place.
-Materials are staged for shipping to factories in Mexico where finished goods can be shipped to cities in the U.S. or to other locations across the world.
+Materials are staged for shipping to factories in Mexico where finished goods can then be shipped to cities in the U.S. or to other locations around the world.

 Importer and Exporter of Record in Mexico

 The compliance responsibilities associated with being an importer and exporter in Mexico span across Mexico’s Department of the Economy, customs and the Treasury Department.
 The Offshore Group acts as the importer and exporter of record and does so with in-house experts, state-of-the-art systems and controls, and strong partnerships in the customs brokerage and legal community.

 Mexican Customs has specific provisions for legal entities that are manufacturing goods for foreign parties.
 Said operations are commonly referred to as a maquiladora, which mitigates import duties and taxes through government programs such as IMMEX, PROSEC, NEEC and others.
 The Offshore Group’s Mexican Customs Compliance Department meets and exceeds government requirements and works to create a seamless border for the 58 clients that our company works in partnership with.